mbgoodin/OpenFEMAAPI/README.md

 The documentation for this API is limited and the provided examples that I could find seemed to have a few headaches.

-The approach that seemed the most succesful was to use the requests library and loop through requests.
+The approach that seemed the most successful was to use the requests library and loop through requests.

 Requirements
   1. pandas